JuliaGraphics/Luxor.jl/docs/src/tutorial/basictutorial.md

 2. What would happen if the translation was `translate(150, 0)` rather than `translate(0, -150)`?

-3. What would happen if you translated each egg *before* you rotated the drawing environment?
+3. What would happen if you translated each egg *before* you rotated the drawing context?

 Some useful tools for investigating the important aspects of coordinates and transformations include: